Best 25+ annotation and markup tools in 2021

 11. Filestage

-Filestage is perfect for reviewing images and designs.
+Filestage is a great design review and approval tool which simplifies the process of leaving feedback on images.
 With this tool, you can implement a streamlined review and approval workflow that can help you increase productivity, save time, and make your whole project more transparent.

-Reviewers can add comments and annotations directly on designs, which will structure your communication and avoid misunderstandings.
-It’s also possible to add attachments to your comment to make discussions clearer by giving an example for suggested changes.
+Reviewers can add comments and annotations directly on designs, which will structure your communication and avoid misunderstandings during overall design review process.
+It’s also possible to integrate the tool with some of the most popular design software like InDesign and speed your design approval process.

 12. Red Pen